 LOCATION

-• Where: Historic centre of Pamplona — the Encierro course runs Santo Domingo → Plaza Consistorial → Mercaderes → Estafeta → Telefónica → Bullring.
+• Where: Historic center of Pamplona — the Encierro course runs Santo Domingo → Plaza Consistorial → Mercaderes → Estafeta → Telefónica → Bullring.

 • See the Encierro route.